 Income Tax Debt

 Dealing with the CRA tax collection officer yourself is usually a mistake.
 Collection officers are very aggressive and will come to your home or office with one purpose – collect as much as possible as quickly as possible.
-They have many collection powers, but may mislead taxpayers as to your rights are.
+They have many collection powers but may mislead taxpayers as to their rights.

-You need to retain a professional as soon as CRA notifies you of a tax debt.
+You need to retain a tax professional as soon as CRA notifies you of tax debt.
 We have been solving tax debt problems since 1987.
 We may be able to challenge the tax assessment by filing a Notice of Objection.
-If you owe the full tax debt we may be able to reduce penalties and interest by filing a Taxpayer Relief (Fairness) Application.
-We are usually able to negotiate affordable payment arrangements with the tax collections officer in order to avoid enforcement actions such as bank account seizure or wage garnishments.
+If you owe the full tax debt, we may be able to reduce penalties and interest by filing a Taxpayer Relief (Fairness) Application.
+We are usually able to negotiate affordable payment arrangements with the tax collections officer to avoid enforcement actions such as bank account seizure or wage garnishments.

-If the amount is too large to ever pay off we will direct you to a bankruptcy trustee who will either make a consumer proposal or submit a bankruptcy application to fully eliminate the taxes owing.
+If the amount is too large to ever pay off, we will direct you to a bankruptcy trustee who will either make a consumer proposal or submit a bankruptcy application to entirely eliminate the taxes owing.